pvpkiran/Codility_FindNumberOfFlags/README.md

 The output should be 11.

-Please see the attached screenshot how it is grouped.
+Please see the attached screenshot(src/output.jpg) how it is grouped.